Consider the Lobster, and Other Essays

 - title

-- Consider the Lobster, and Other Essays
+- Consider the Lobster

 - fullDescription

-Do lobsters feel pain?
+- Do lobsters feel pain?
 Did Franz Kafka have a funny bone?
 What is John Updike's deal, anyway?
 And what happens when adult video starlets meet their fans in person?
-Wallace answers these questions and more in essays that are also enthralling narrative adventures.

-Whether covering the three-ring circus of a vicious presidential race, plunging into the wars between dictionary writers, or confronting the world's largest lobster cooker at the annual Maine Lobster Festival, Wallace projects a quality of thought that is uniquely his and a voice as powerful and distinct as any in American letters.
+David Foster Wallace answers these questions and more in essays that are also enthralling narrative adventures.
+Whether covering the three-ring circus of John McCain's 2000 presidential race, plunging into the wars between dictionary writers, or confronting the World's Largest Lobster Cooker at the annual Maine Lobster Festival, Wallace projects a quality of thought that is uniquely his and a voice as powerful and distinct as any in American letters. - reviews

 - premium: True